phillipbarron/what-have-i-done/README.md

 ## Usage
 Instructions on how to use your project.

+You must export a github token with repo access as `GH_TOKEN` in your environment.

 ```bash
 # Run the project
 npm start [org] [from (optional)] [to (optional)]